qodesmith/create-new-app/README.md

 # Create New App

 You want to make apps.
-You want to make apps with React.
+You want to make apps with [React](https://reactjs.org/).
 Excellent choice.

-And [Create React App](https://github.com/facebookincubator/create-react-app) is awesome, no doubt, but you find yourself constantly tweaking files to get [SCSS](http://sass-lang.com/) included.
+[Create React App](https://github.com/facebookincubator/create-react-app) is awesome, no doubt, but you find yourself constantly tweaking files to get [SCSS](http://sass-lang.com/) included.
 And you've been hip to [Tachyons](http://tachyons.io/) for some time now, but alas...
 CRA doesn't include it.
 And wouldn't you know it?
 Your app needs an API - so you look to [Express](https://expressjs.com/).
 Heck, you might _already have_ an API!
 But how to integrate it?
 And to top it off, you like using JavaScript up and down the stack, so your persistence layer is [MongoDB](https://mongodb.github.io/node-mongodb-native/).
 But CRA doesn't give you all of this out of the box.
 What's a developer to do? **[Create New App](https://github.com/qodesmith/create-new-app)**, _that's_ what you do!

-It's just like CRA but full stack with options.
+It's just like CRA but with full stack options.
 You get a [Webpack](https://webpack.js.org/configuration/) development server and build which ties all-the-things together.
 Don't need some of the goodies included?
 No worries!
 A few CLI flags and you're off to the web development races with whatever it is you _do_ need.
 No ejecting either.
 Everything is set up for you, loaded with comments and links, and ready for your tweaking - or not.
 You're gonna like this.
 I promise.

 ## Installation